 Remarkably happy people, however, understand that their self-worth does not rely on their net worth.

 They do not see their value resting on whether or not they have the biggest house or the latest gadgets.
-They understand that things, no matter how great it may appear, could only gives us a short burst of joy that does not last very long until we long for yet another set of newer, shinier, and (what we believe to be) better stuff.
+They understand that things, no matter how great they may appear, could only give us a short burst of joy that does not last very long until we long for yet another set of newer, shinier, and (what we believe to be) better stuff.

-The genuinely happy recognizes that when that day comes where our life is nearing to and end and our life flashes before us as if it were a movie, the wealth we accumulated in our lifetime will be the furthest thing on our minds.
+The genuinely happy recognizes that when that day comes when our life is nearing an end and our life flashes before us as if it were a movie, the wealth we accumulated in our lifetime will be the furthest thing on our minds.

 Instead of collecting material things they opt to invest their time and attention in making the most out of life by creating and collecting priceless memories.